clem-code/project-1/README1.md

 The Game:

 *Hunt for the Red October* is a 2D, single-player, grid-based-game inspired by Pacman.
-I modelled the basic logic of the game on the arcade classic but took inspiration from the equally classic 1990 submarine thriller when building the design, the gameplay, and the UX.
+I modelled the basic logic of the game on the arcade classic but took inspiration from the equally classic 1990 submarine thriller when building the gameplay, the UI, and the UX.

 The aim of the game is to collect all the sunken treasure within the time limit whilst evading enemy submarines.
 The game ends when the all the treasure is collected, the three-minute time limit expires, or the player loses all their lives.